zitadel/zitadel/docs/docs/concepts/zitadel/objects/applications.md

 title: Applications
 ---

+# Applications

+Applications are the entry point to your project.
+Users either login into one of your clients and interact with them directly or use one of your API, maybe without even knowing.
+All applications share the roles and authorizations of their project.

-# Application Types
+## Application Types

-OAuth and therefore OIDC know three different client types, these types are all for user interaction.
-As a further option, we know a classic API.
+At the moment ZITADEL differs between three client types (with user interaction):
 - Web (Server-side web applications such as java, .net, ...)
 - Native (native, mobile or desktop applications)
 - User Agent (single page applications / SPA, generally JavaScript executed in the browser)

-- API (OAuth Resource Server)
+As a fourth option there's the API (OAuth Resource Server), which generally has no direct user-interaction.

-Depending on the app type you're trying to register, there are small differences.
+Depending on the app type registered, there are small differences in the possible settings.
-But regardless of the app type we recommend using Proof Key for Code Exchange (PKCE).

-Please read the following guide about the [different-client-profiles](../../../guides/authorization/oauth-recommended-flows#different-client-profiles) and why to use PKCE.
+Please read the following guide about the [different-client-profiles](../../../guides/authorization/oauth-recommended-flows#different-client-profiles).